Thursday, June 30, 2022

 + this post contains affiliate links +

-Hopefully Helpful School Nurse Tip: Mandatory health screenings are different then state required health forms needed for students to attend schools.
-Both screenings and requirements vary from state to state.
-Both are extremely important and schools nurses should be aware of the requirements for their students.
+Hopefully Helpful School Nurse Tip: Mandatory health screenings are different from state-required health forms that students need for school attendance.
+Both screenings and forms vary by state, but both are essential.
+School nurses should be aware of the specific requirements for their students to ensure compliance and promote student health.

 Health Screenings at School